Gaelic nobility of Ireland: O'Neill claimants

 Other O'Neills did not apply for recognition.
 The most notable of these is the Prince of the Fews, Don Carlos O'Neill, 12th Marquis of Granja.
 There is a dispute between him and the Prince of Clanaboy over who is the "senior", with the matter appearing unresolvable.
 However, more recently O'Neill of Clanaboy may have gotten the upper hand in the dispute.

 The O'Neills of the Fews are a 15th-century branch of the Tyrone or Ó Néill Mór line, whereas the O'Neills of Clanaboy are a High Medieval line.
 Hence the matter is academic, both being somewhat distant from the last sovereigns of Tyrone in Ulster (to 1607), whose plentiful descendants eventually fell into comparative obscurity.
 Today they are known as the McShane-O'Neills, or the anglicised version — Johnson.

 O'Donnell succession

 The chosen and recognised heir apparent of the Chief of the Name, Fr.
 Hugh O'Donel, O.F.M., is Don Hugo O'Donnell, 7th Duke of Tetuan.
 Other members of the family have disputed this, most notably Fr.
 Hugh's sister, Nuala Ní Dhomhnaill, who has even on television and radio disputed the exclusion from the succession process of potential female and female line claimants, but the head of the genealogically senior line has been firm in his choice of his distant cousin the Duke of Tetuan.

 MacCarthys Mór

-The most recent claimants to the royal title of MacCarthy Mór (Prince of Desmond) are two close relatives, Barry Trant MacCarthy (Mór), now elderly (born 1931), and the younger Liam Trant MacCarthy (Mór) (born 1957).
-They allege to be descendants of Cormac of Dunguil, younger son of Tadhg na Mainistreach Mac Carthaigh Mór, King of Desmond (died 1426).
-They claim to belong to the Srugrena sept.
+One of the more recent claimants to the title of MacCarthy Mór (Prince of Desmond) was Liam Trant MacCarthy (Mór).
+Trant MacCarthy has reportedly asserted descent from Tadhg na Mainistreach Mac Carthaigh Mór, King of Desmond (died 1426), and membership of the Srugrena sept.